cve-search/git-vuln-finder/README.md

   -p P        Matching pattern to use: [vulnpatterns, cryptopatterns,
               cpatterns] - the pattern 'all' is used to match all the patterns at once.
+  -c          output only a list of the CVE pattern found in commit messages
+              (disable by default)
+  -t          Include tags matching a specific commit

 More info: https://github.com/cve-search/git-vuln-finder
 ~~~